Welcome to today's edition of the Rush 24-7 podcast.

 Wouldn't you say that?

-I can't believe of all the things that you've said.
+I can't believe of all the things that you've said, that's the thing that I find most incredulous.

-But it's it's incredible.
+But it's incredible.

 Bush has never wavered from the desire to win.

-He is trying a new set of generals and a new set of strat strategical moves oriented toward victory, and you look at that as a flip-flop.
+He is trying a new set of generals and a new set of strategical moves oriented toward victory, and you look at that as a flip-flop.

-I I would have may I would venture to say that the majority of people look at it that way.
+I would venture to say that the majority of people look at it that way.

-Well, let me ask you where in the Constitution does it say that the majority of the American people are the commander in chief, and the commander in chief has to bend to the will of the majority of the people.
+Well, let me ask you, where in the Constitution does it say that the majority of the American people are the commander-in-chief and the commander-in-chief has to bend to the will of the majority of the people?

 Well, because it's not there.